monarch-initiative/monarch-stack/README.md

 DATADIR=/path/to/data/ docker-compose up
 ```
 Note that owlsim takes 12 minutes to initialize, followed by a warm up query generated
-by the biolink container that takes an additional ~20 minutes.
+by the biolink container which takes an additional ~20 minutes.

 In practice, our backend services change infrequently so it is useful to separate
 data providing backend services (solr, scigraph-data, scigraph-ontology, owlsim) and